panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 new User('Sansa Stark'); // throws Error
 ```

-The static field `User.#MAX_INSTANCES` determines the maximum number of instances to be created, while `User.#instances` static field counts the actual number of instances.
+The static field `User.#MAX_INSTANCES` determines the maximum number of allowed instances, while `User.#instances` static field counts the actual number of instances.

-These private static fields are accessible only within `User` class.
+These private static fields are accessible only within the `User` class.

 ## 4. Methods